-A new study by cashback website Quidco has claimed that modern life is just 17 percent fun – and the rest is spent just “plodding along”, doing “mundane” things.
+A study by Quidco claimed that modern life is just 17 percent fun – and the rest is spent just “plodding along”, doing “mundane” things.

 Researchers have calculated that on average the “fun” to “non-fun” ratio is 17% to 83% – with having fun emerging as by far the smaller part of life.
 The study reveals that the amount of time we devote to work, commuting, chores and family responsibilities leaves little time for fun.

 For the purpose of this study, “fun,” is free time that you can enjoy and use as you wish, doing things you like to do.

 How much fun do you have?